Locate the leak

 Trust signals below the fold do nothing.
 Which signals convert cold paid traffic (social proof, authority, risk reducers) and where to place them so they change the decision.

-Read guide →When a guide is not enough
+Open guide →When a guide is not enough

 A guide gives you the framework.
 Your page has a specific version of the problem that a framework alone cannot resolve.
 The two diverge quickly when the traffic is paid, the ads promise an outcome the page was not built to continue, the form was inherited from a prior agency, and the mobile experience was never tested on the devices your buyers actually use.
-The diagnostic sequence applies.
-The order of fixes, and the fix that will move the conversion rate before the others, depends on what the page is currently doing.
+The growth-system sequence applies.
+The order of fixes, and the build that will move the conversion rate before the others, depends on what the page is currently doing.

 Related pillars